syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### bringToFront Command

-The `bringToFront` command moves the selected element over other elements by increasing the selected element’s z-index to Diagram element’s maximum value.
+The `bringToFront` command moves the selected element over other elements by increasing the selected element's z-index to Diagram element's maximum value.
 The following code illustrates how to execute the BringToFront command.

 {% highlight js %}